4 Devils: Plot

-In the grim world of small-time circus life, two young boys, Charles (Jack Parker as a child, later Charles Morton) and Adolf (Philippe De Lacy as a child, later Barry Norton), are brought to the cruel, drunken circus owner Cecchi (Anders Randolf) by an elderly woman who can no longer care for them.
+In the grim world of small-time circus life, two young boys, Charles and Adolf, are brought to the cruel, drunken circus owner Cecchi by an elderly woman who can no longer care for them.
 Their father, she says, had been an acrobat, and she hopes Cecchi will train them.
-Under Cecchi’s harsh regime they are joined by two little girls, Marion (Anne Shirley as a child, later Janet Gaynor) and Louise (Anita Louise as a child, later Nancy Drexel), who are cared for by a kindly, aging clown (J. Farrell MacDonald).
+Under Cecchi’s harsh regime they are joined by two little girls, Marion and Louise, who are cared for by a kindly, aging clown.
 Seeing the children’s potential, the old clown eventually rescues all four from Cecchi’s brutality, taking them under his wing.

 Over the years, the quartet become expert trapeze artists.
 Billed as The Four Devils, they perform death-defying acts with flawless skill and a bond born of shared hardship.
 By the time they reach Paris and join the prestigious Cirque Olympia, Charles and Marion are engaged, and Adolf and Louise are also sweethearts.
 Their foster father has retired from the ring, living comfortably on the earnings of his beloved protégés.

-But into this harmony comes The Lady (Mary Duncan), a wealthy, cosmopolitan seductress with a taste for dangerous liaisons.
+But into this harmony comes The Lady, a wealthy, cosmopolitan seductress with a taste for dangerous liaisons.
 Fascinated by the handsome Charles, she uses her charm, her eyes, and her wealth to lure him away from Marion.
 Charles, flattered and intoxicated, begins visiting her apartment regularly, neglecting both his fiancée and his place in the troupe.

 Marion, devoted and trusting, begins to notice his absence.
 Her heartbreak deepens when she confirms his visits to The Lady.
 She tries to follow him but cannot win him back.
 The emotional strain begins to affect her concentration in their high-risk work.
 Meanwhile, The Lady, though coldly amused by her rival, treats the affair as a passing diversion.

 As the season draws to a close, the Cirque Olympia plans a spectacular finale: the Leap of Death, performed without a safety net.
 On the climactic night, Charles tells Marion he still loves her and intends to return to her.
 But during the performance, Marion sees The Lady seated in the audience.
 Her strength falters; her despair overwhelms her.
 She misses her grip and plunges toward the sawdust.
 The act is halted as Charles and the others rush to her side.

 Marion survives the fall, and Charles, shaken by the near-tragedy, renounces The Lady.
 After Marion recovers, she and Charles leave the circus world behind, planning a new life together.